 Be sure to consult those unique policies regarding: use of translators, interpreters, experts and investigators.

 Panel attorneys electronically transmit their compensation claims to FDAP through eClaims.
 FDAP then reviews the claim and makes recommendations for the amount of hours and

-expenses approved; but please note, claims are subject to
+expenses approved.
+Claims are then subject to

-random audit by the judiciary's Appellate
+random audit by AIDOAC,

-cases, the court itself may make the final decision as to
+cases, the Court itself may make the final decision as to

 Claims are evaluated under the compensation

 guidelines.
 The hourly rate for panel attorneys varies depending upon

 The panel attorney bears the obligation to keep track of hours.The guidelines are neither a floor nor a ceiling on panel